Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Scaling investigation using Hybrid Wigner function

 We consider the following one-dimensional hybrid quantum master equation describing a quantum system coupled to classical variables for activity~$x_c$ and $u$.
 This is the model from Ref.~\cite{antonov2025modeling}, expressed in terms of a quantum master equation.
 It reads

 where $\Gamma_c=\{x_c(t)\}$ is a given classical trajectory, $\hat \rho_c (t) \equiv \hat \rho (t;\Gamma_c) $ denotes the density matrix of the quantum system conditioned on the trajectory and ${\mathcal D}[\hat \rho_{ c } (t) ]$ is the superoperator describing the effects of a thermal heat bath.
 Here, the commutator is defined as $[\hat A,\hat B]\equiv \hat A\hat B - \hat B\hat A$.
-This model is designed to describe a moving harmonic potential under the adiabatic approximation; the change rate of the system Hamiltonian is sufficiently slow such that it does not lead to transitions among instantaneous eigenstates~\cite{albash2012quantum, Dann2018Time}.
 Note that when an observable is averaged over random trajectories, the corresponding probability may be expressed as the combination of the density matrix and the trajectory probability $\hat \rho_c(t) P[\{x_c(t)\}]$.
-For example, in Ref.~\cite{antonov2025engineering,antonov2025modeling}, the averaged over the combined probability was used to evaluate the approximated MSD.
+For example, in Ref.~\cite{antonov2025engineering,antonov2025modeling}, the average over the combined probability was used to evaluate the approximated MSD.

 The first term on the right-hand side of Eq.~\eqref{eq:hybrid_Lind} corresponds to the unitary evolution by the Hamiltonian of kinetic energy and harmonic potential centered at $x_c$: